iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 **Proof**

 Skipped for now.
 For a proof, see: \<First Order Method in Optimization\> by SIAM, page 16 Theorem 2.6.

+**Remarks**

+A closed function is not enough for the function to be continuous, but a continuous function on a compact region is enough for it to be a closed function.

 ---
 ### **Coersive Function**